Perturbative calculation of field space entanglement entropy: Introduction

 \subsection{Previous work}

 An early example of attempts to calculate these quantities perturbatively is \cite{Teresi:2010kt}, wherein the authors used the replica trick to calculate the $n$th R\'enyi entropy for a pair of interacting scalar fields, could not obtain a finite result in the limit $n \rightarrow 1$.
 As explained in the next section, the problem here comes from truncating a series expansion \emph{before} taking the limit, when the order of some of the terms depends on $n$.\\ Another early work on the subject, \cite{Yamazaki:2013xva}, considered the entanglement between two sectors interacting through a gauge field, but did not make any explicit calculations. \\ The term ``field entanglement entropy'' is taken from \cite{Taylor:2015kda}, in which it is considered as a special case of entanglement entropy between factors of Hilbert space related by symmetry groups.\\ In \cite{Mollabashi:2014qfa}, simple mixing models were considered, for which the ground states can be exactly calculated.
 Finite entanglement entropy densities were found for these models, but an attempt to recover these results from perturbation theory encountered the same problem as \cite{Teresi:2010kt}, though the authors correctly suggested that their divergent terms might be canceled by a term that did not appear at the same order in the series expansion.
-This work was later generalized to more fields\cite{Mozaffar:2015bda}.\\ A similar entropy was calculated in \cite{Boyanovsky:2018fxl}, by considering effective potentials for thermal QFTs in which more massive particles had been integrated out.\\ A recent paper, \cite{Polyakov:2019clc}, investigated the entanglement between sectors of different spin in String Field Theory.
+This work was later generalized to more fields\cite{Mozaffar:2015bda}.\\ A similar entropy was calculated in \cite{Boyanovsky:2018fxl}, by considering effective potentials for thermal QFTs in which more massive particles had been integrated out.\\ In \cite{Xu:2011gn} the R\'enyi entanglement entropies of interacting conformal field theories were considered,as well as those of interacting fermi liquids, and it was argued that perturbation theory at finite temperature produces the expected scaling behavior.\\ In \cite{Nakai:2017qos}, the thermodynamical effect of entanglement between decoupling fields in an expanding universe is considered, and an explicit prescription for calculating entanglement entropy at finite temperature is given.
+However, this paper is mostly concerned with the high-temperature limit, and it is unclear whether taking the $T \to 0$ limit makes sense, as the topology of the manifolds over which one must take path integrals changes in this limit.\\ \cite{Polyakov:2019clc} investigated the entanglement between sectors of different spin in String Field Theory.